anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-decision-trees/readme.md

   * The advice for the Bonferroni adjustment is:
     * Generally leave it on
     * If the tree doesn't grow, experiment by turning it off.
-    * Be careful whenever turning it off, consider making significant lower than 0.5.
+    * Be careful whenever turning it off, consider making significance lower than 0.5.
   * The issue with turning it off is that you might have too complex of a tree (over-fit) which doesn't work well on new data.
-So **always validate** on new data before using any tree.
+So **always validate** on new data.

-* ### CHAID's handling of nominal variables
+* ### CHAID: handling of nominal variables

   * The modeller found 4 values for the variable **Embarked** and separated it into two groups: Q and S are combined but C is with the ones with missing data (indicated with **blank**) in the model.
   * ![Sample with forced 3 groups with 4th for blank](images/forced_groups_nominal_embarked_CHAID.png)
   * The modeler can be forced to split the data into 4 different groups, but as displayed above, the percentages for Q and S are too similar to be separate and although the percentages for C and blank are quite different, the sample size for blank is just 1.

-* ### CHAID's handling of ordinal variables
+* ### CHAID: handling of ordinal variables

   * The modeler made 2 groups out of Pclass, **less than 2** and **greater than 2**.
   * ![Sample with forced 3 groups](images/forced_groups_ordinal_pclass_CHAID.png)